maximilianh/cellBrowser/docs/howto.rst

 * Cell annotations/metadata
 * Layout coordinats (e.g. UMAP)

-Step 2: Determine GENCODE Gene Model version
+Step 2: Determine GENCODE Gene Model version (optional)
 """"

-To enable searching for peaks around genes, the Cell Browser requires a set of gene models be specified.
-Typically ATAC-seq includes a gene signal analysis as well, so that should be the set of gene models you declare here.

 If you don't know the GENCODE version used, cbGenes can determine the most likely version used: